This article was updated on August 24, 2023.

-What does this aggressive period of credit card marketing mean for financial institutions?
-How can these institutions stand out in an increasingly crowded, competitive market?
+So, what does this innovative period of credit marketing mean for financial institutions?
+How can these institutions stand out in a competitive, ever-changing market?

-To target and acquire the right consumers, here are three strategies financial institutions should consider:
+To target and acquire the right consumers, here are three credit card marketing strategies financial institutions should consider:

 Because today’s consumers are now expecting to engage digitally with brands, it’s important for financial institutions to not only be seen and mentioned on the right digital channels, but to deliver content that will resonate with their specific audiences.
-By following this targeted, customer-centric approach, financial institutions can increase their share of voice and stand out from competitors.
+To do this, lenders must leverage fresh, comprehensive data sets to gain a more holistic view of consumers.
+This way, they can create targeted, customer-centric prescreen campaigns, allowing for enhanced personalization and increased response rates.

 Changes in consumer needs and lifestyles provide great opportunities to deliver value to customers.
-Financial institutions that are open to pivoting their strategies to adapt to these changes are those that will succeed in attracting new customers and maintaining long-lasting relationships with existing ones.
+For example, younger consumers starting their credit journeys may look for brands that offer financial education or tools to help them build credit.
+Financial institutions that are open to pivoting their strategies to adapt to these needs and behaviors are those that will succeed in attracting new customers and maintaining long-lasting relationships with existing ones.

 Amplify points of differentiation in their products and marketing